gosang/gosang.github.io/content/posts/design-architectures/clean-architecture.md

 - Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert C. Martin

-As you delve deeper into Clean Architecture, you'll discover new ways to refine and adapt this approach to your specific project requirements.
+As you look deeper into Clean Architecture, you'll discover new ways to refine and adapt this approach to your specific project requirements.
 Happy coding!